Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Case Study: A Hurricane Disaster Relief Planning Problem

 As explained in Section \ref{sec:ldr}, we can apply a further restriction to the aggregated MSILP model \eqref{dr_aggre} to obtain a two-stage model by applying LDR to the continuous state variables (i.e., inventory variables $\xinv_n$).
 We present three LDRs variants similar to the ones introduced in Table \ref{tab:ldr}.

 First, we introduce notation $\xi_{t,n}=(d_n,q_n,f_n)$ to represent the vector of realizations of random variables for each node $n \in \staget$ in the scenario tree, including the demand $d_n$, production cost $q_n$, and transportation cost $f_n$.
 Since the demand is one of the most important parameters for the HDR problem, in our experiment we choose to use basis functions (for constructing LDRs) that are only based on either the demand realization at the current node $\mapldr(\xi_{n}^t) = d_n$ or the entire history of demand realizations up to the current node $\mapldr(\xi_{n}^t) = (d_\rootnode,...,d_{a(n)}, d_n)$.
-Then, the LDR variants for the inventory variables for a given node $n\in \staget$ and DC $j \in \centers$ are defined as: where $\varldr_{t't} \in \R^{|\centers|\times |\shelters|}$ for $t' \in [t]$, $\varldr_{t} \in \R^{|\centers|\times |\shelters|}$, and $\varldr_{tm}\in \R^{|\centers|\times|\shelters|}$ for $m \in \markov_t$ are the LDR variables associated to each variant, respectively.
-Note that \thldr\ considers the full demand history, while \tldr\ and \mldr\ only consider the demand realization at the current node.
-Also, \mldr\ has one set of variables for each MC state (i.e., hurricane location and intensity), while \tldr\ and \thldr\ employ one set of variables per stage.
-We discuss the implications of these differences in Section \ref{sec:ldr} and also in our numerical result in Section \ref{sec:experiments-approx}.
+Then, the LDR variants for the inventory variables for a given node $n\in \staget$ and DC $j \in \centers$ are defined as: where $\varldr_{t't} \in \R^{|\centers|\times |\shelters|}$ for $t' \in [t]$, $\varldr_{t} \in \R^{|\centers|\times |\shelters|}$, and $\varldr_{tm}\in \R^{|\centers|\times|\shelters|}$ for $m \in \markov_t$ are the LDR variables associated to each variant, respectively. \thldr\ considers the full demand history, while \tldr\ and \mldr\ only consider the demand realization at the current node. \mldr\ has one set of variables for each \Merve{hurricane state,} while \tldr\ and \thldr\ employ one set of variables per stage.
+We discuss the implications of these differences in Section \ref{sec:ldr}, also in our numerical results in Section \ref{sec:experiments-approx}.

 These LDR variants lead to three different two-stage approximations of \eqref{dr_aggre}, which are solved via Benders decomposition as discussed in Section \ref{sec:ldr} and Appendix \ref{app:2sldr_benders}.
 Note that while the MSILP problem has the relatively complete recourse property, these two-stage approximations do not necessarily have this property.
-For instance, LDR variables $\varldr$ can take negative values which may lead to an infeasible solution with negative inventory values.
-Thus, we incorporate Benders feasibility cuts for this and other cases in our implementation.
+For instance, LDR variables $\varldr$ can take negative values, which may lead to an infeasible solution with negative inventory values. \Margarita{We could force $\varldr\geq 0$ to void this issue, but this further limits the approximation and can lead to a worse solution, as observed during preliminary experimentation.} Thus, we incorporate Benders feasibility cuts \Merve{in this regard.}